 The ELaserLineExtractor class provides the laser line extraction functionality in Open eVision.
-It implements several algorithms to extract the laser line:
+It implements several algorithms to extract the laser line (see below for more details):

-- □ Maximum detection returns the position of the pixel of maximum intensity.
-It's the fastest method but it doesn't support sub-pixel precision. - Peak detection approach detects local maxima.
+- Maximum detection returns the position of the pixel of maximum intensity.
+It's the fastest method but it doesn't support sub-pixel precision. - □ Peak detection approach detects local maxima.
 If several maxima are detected, the one with the highest intensity is returned.
-The position is returned with sub-pixel precision. - Center of gravity algorithm is suitable when the laser line is spread over several pixels.
+The position is returned with sub-pixel precision. - □ Center of gravity algorithm is suitable when the laser line is spread over several pixels.
 The position is returned with sub-pixel precision.